amithkoujalgi/amithkoujalgi/blog/2024-05-01-ollama-chat.md

 This article helps you build a simple user interface for Ollama server.

-With this interface you can:
+With this user interface you can:

 - set the Ollama host to you want to use
 - select models available on Ollama